frederic-perez/AmE-dictionary/data/idioms.md

 __jack-off__ :two::hammer: _Harry made the jack-off sign._
 __jacked chad__
 __jacked to the gills__
+__jailbait__ Someone who is attractive but younger than the legal age of consent. _Tom hates hopheads and jailbait jumpers._
 __jailbreak__
 __jam-packed__ :three::hammer: (jampacked)
+__jamoke__ :two: The term “jamoke” is a slang word that is used in James Ellroy’s novels to refer to someone who is foolish, inept, or incompetent.
+It’s a derogatory term that is often used to describe a person who is not very intelligent or capable.
+The word “jamoke” is derived from the term “java,” which is a slang word for coffee, and “mocha,” which is a type of coffee drink.
+The combination of these two words created the term “jamoke,” which is used to describe someone who is as weak and insipid as a cup of watered-down coffee.
+In Ellroy’s novels, the term “jamoke” is often used by the characters to describe someone who is a nuisance or a hindrance, or someone who is not to be taken seriously.
+It’s a derogatory term that is meant to belittle or mock the person being described.
 __Jane Doe__ An unidentified woman.
 __jarring experience__ An experience that creates an acute sense of shock, confusion, or bewilderment. _That car accident was such a jarring experience, I don’t know if I’ll be able to sleep for days._
 __jaw away__ :dart: To talk incessantly and/or at great length. _Whenever I meet up with Tammy, our “conversation” is always just her jawing away while I listen patiently on._
+__jaw__
+__jaw-dropping__ Astonishing or astounding; causing an overwhelming amount of surprise, wonder, or amazement.
 __Jaysus__ Jaysus is an informal, colloquial form of the name Jesus, often used as an exclamation of surprise or frustration in Irish English. _For jaysus sake!_
 __jazz up__ :two: To make something fancier, more festive, more exciting, etc., often through some form of adornment. _I’ve decided to jazz up my wardrobe with some statement shoes and other funky accessories._ _You need to add some excitement your story—jazz it up a bit._
 __jazzed__